CITguy/conpar/README.md

 **MRE 1.9.3, 2.0.0, 2.1.0**

 Versions prior to 1.9.3 will **NOT** be supported with this gem.
 Since 1.8.7 and ree are EOL, they no longer desirable to code against.
-Also, there are some incompatibilities with ruby 1.9.2.
+Ruby 1.9.2 will not be used due to some incompatibilities.

 ## Usage